ConorReynolds/botc-script-tool/README.md

 - clear the script
 - print the script (Ctrl+P or Cmd+P works also)

+You can change the name and author of the script on the top left.

 ### Adding Characters

 Either import the script using the import JSON button on the top right, or start typing characters into the text box.
 Pressing Enter will immediately add the currently underlined character.
 Alternatively you can click any entry listed.